diabako/build-your-own-chatbot-openai-gemini/README.md

 # Building a Personalized Chatbot for My Website: GPT4 and Gemini Approaches

-This repository contains the code and resources for building a personalized chatbot using different approaches, as described in the blog post "Building a Personalized Chatbot for My Website: Three Approaches".
+This repository contains the code and resources for building a personalized chatbot using different approaches, as described in the blog post [Building a Personalized Chatbot for My Website: Three Approaches](test.com).
 The code provided here focuses on Approach 1 and Approach 2.

 ## Approach 1: OpenAI Assistant + GCP Cloud Functions + Dialogflow